-The day-long event brought several academics from around the country to lecture on current political philosophies attacking Western Civilization.
+The day-long event brought several academics from around the country to lecture on current political philosophies attacking western civilization.
 The Intercollegiate Studies Institute (ISI) and the American Conservative co-sponsored the event, which was organized by PHC’s Dr. Mark Mitchell.
-About 40 people attended in person and over 320 attended hundred online.
+About 40 people attended in person and over 320 attended online.

 Pictured above: event speaker Dr. Daniel Mahoney

 “The conference pointed to serious dangers in some of the intellectual trends in the United States,” senior Noah Farley said.
 The conference came at a time when cancel culture and critical race theory are tearing Americans apart, and discussed how Americans ought to resist these ideologies.

 Dr. Daniel Mahoney of Assumption University led off the event with a speech titled “The Ersatz Religion of our Time.”
 He detailed the humanistic and idolatrous view of the individual and its effect on religion.
 Essentially, Christianity has been suffocated by political ideologies.